Investing Statistics – 10 Interesting Facts And Trends

 (Source: ICI)

-Net flows to mutual funds have declined significantly in the past two decades as ETFs have grown in popularity.
-However, mutual funds remain extremely popular investments.
-46.4% of American households own mutual funds compared to only 7% for ETFs.
+While net flows to mutual funds have declined as ETFs gained traction, mutual funds maintain widespread appeal.
+46.4% of American households own mutual funds compared to just 7% for ETFs.

-ETF investors tend to skew younger than mutual fund investors.
-Only 36% of ETF-owning households in the US are headed by adults over 60.
+ETF investors trend younger than their mutual fund counterparts.
+Only 36% of ETF-owning households are headed by adults over 60.

 5. Real Estate is More Popular than Stocks